NXT TV preview: Title matches set for Tuesday's CW show - Pro Wrestling Dot Net

 -Tony D’Angelo vs. Ridge Holland for the NXT North American Championship

-Powell’s POV: Join John Moore for his live reviews of NXT as the show airs Tuesdays on The CW at 7CT/8ET.
+Powell’s POV: NXT will be live from Orlando, Florida at the WWE Performance Center.
+Join John Moore for his live reviews of NXT as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment